Debraheem/Massive_star_binaries/Lab1.md

 initial_period_in_days = 6d0
 ```

+Before running our model, let's uncomment some values from the `history_columns.list` and `profile_columns.list` so we can plot in our `&pgbinary ` plots.

 Now, we will run the model.
 As before, for this, we need to execute the below commands in the terminal

 ```